crankyspock/rpi-pid-chamber/README.md

 ```
 in the window/panel and it will close.

-You can use this feature of *tmux* to run several chambers at once from a single Raspberry Pi.
+You can use this feature of *tmux* to run several chambers at different temperatures at once from a single Raspberry Pi.
 Just add another IBT_2 module and use a bigger power supply or put it on its own extra power supply.